-Adorable All Brick Basement Rancher on 1.06 Acre.
+Acre.
 Large kitchen with granite, and new windows through out house.
 Split bedroom.
 Large walk in closet in Master.
 Beautiful screened in porch with mountain views.
 Rec room with lots of storage.
 2-car garage w/ additional detached garage and work shop and carport.
 MLS 955993 \$189,900

 COMPLETELY UPDATED ALL-BRICK RANCHER Charming Brick Rancher that has been completely updated.
 Bright open Kitchen with SS Appliances, Refinished HWDW flooring.
 New bathrooms with beautiful tile.
 2 car garage with work shop area.
 Sun room with loads of natural light.
-Nice back porch and patio area large fenced-in back vard with Storage shed Neighborhood pool.
+Nice back porch and patio area large fenced-in back yard with Storage shed.
+Neighborhood pool.
 Call today before this one gets away.
-MLS 957249 \$149,900 Wrecker Charges Discussed at Commission Meeting Cont. from page 1 He said that a pending bill in the state legislature may help regulate fees which, if passed, would set up zones in the state and maximum charges to be set and allowed.
+MLS 957249 \$149,900 Wrecker Charges, School Buses and Gibbs Middle Cont. from page 1 He said that a pending bill in the state legislature may help regulate fees which, if passed, would set up zones in the state and maximum charges to be set and allowed.
 He mentioned Senate bill 2334 and House bill 2402.
 Brantley said that currently Knox County has a standard fee for county vehicles being towed but not for private vehicles.
 He said that anyone who needs a tow should ask the wrecker driver what the fee is, if there is a "gate" fee and what the storage cost would be.
 He said that he knows of one instance where a citizen had to get a loan on their car in order to pay the towing fee.
 Brantley said that some people can afford towing, especially if their insurance covers towing, but some cannot.
 Brantley said the county doesn't pay the "gate" fees, a charge added to a towing bill when someone must open the gate to release a vehicle.
 He called the add-on fee "excessive."
 Commissioner Charles Busler said that while there are some excessive charges that some charges by wrecker charges "are fine."
-Although discussion about school bus safety, with other groups in a "colintroduced by Commissioner Bob Thomas, was postponed until today's regular commission meeting, it did bring up requests from a couple of commissioners to ride the buses themselves.
-School Assistant Superintendent Robert Thomas said, "Let me check into this."
-Legacy Parks Execureported to the commission on the group's 10 year history telling the meeting that 400 acres of land in the county has been added and 50 miles of urban trails.
-She talked about Legacy's association laborative long term plan for the county."
-Commissioner Busler said that Legacy Parks is "a great return for our money."
+Although discussion introduced by Commissioner Bob Thomas, was postponed until today's regular commission meeting, it did bring up requests from a couple of commissioners to ride the buses themselves.
+School Assistant Superintendent Robert Thomas said, "Let me check into reported to the commission on the group's 10 year history telling the meeting that 400 acres of land in the county has been added and 50 miles of urban trails.
+She talked about Legacy's association Legacy Parks Execuabout school bus safety, with other groups in a "collaborative long term plan for the county."
+Commissioner Busler said that Legacy Parks is "a great return for our monev."
 A construction contract with APAC, Inc., for various road improvements at the new Gibbs Middle School was mentioned and \$2,266,626 announced as tive Director Carol Evans the contract price of the projects.
 The matter now goes to the regular commission meeting.
 Commissioner Sam McKenzie, who voted against funding the construction of the new school, also voted against the road contract.
 Serving Knox and Surrounding Counties.